QuazarTech/Bolt/README.md

-# A Python-based Semi-Lagrangian Solver Framework:
+# Bolt - A Fast Semi-Lagrangian Solver Framework For Kinetic Theories:

 This framework provides methods for solving an advection equation with sources/sinks uptil 5-dimensional phase space.
 The framework consists of a linear as well as a non-linear solver.
 The non-linear solver is a semi-Lagrangian solver based on the method proposed in [Cheng & Knorr, 1976](http://adsabs.harvard.edu/abs/1976JCoPh..22..330C).
 The framework has been written with ease of use and extensibility in mind, and can be used to obtain solution for any equation of the following form: